 Media release: National Museum marks High Court’s Mabo decision

-It was unveiled in the Museum’s Main Hall by the Hon Christopher Pyne MP, Minister for Education and Training, and Uncle Vic Simms, Elder of the La Perouse Local Aboriginal Land Council, on 20 March 2015.
+A plaque commemorating Aboriginal warrior Pemulwuy was unveiled at the Museum by the Hon Christopher Pyne, Minister for Education and Training, and Uncle Vic Simms, Elder of the La Perouse Local Aboriginal Land Council, on 20 March 2015.